 Q. What do mailers need to do to participate in the AOL Certified Mail program?

 A. The program is only open to qualified senders of email.
-Mailers must first go through a strict accreditation process with Goodmail Systems that shows they conform to the highest standards for mailing practices.
+Mailers must first go through a strict accreditation process that shows they conform to the highest standards for mailing practices.
 Mailers pay a fee to mark and send messages as AOL Certified Mail.

 Q: Will this change the way my email is currently delivered?